Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 Create a mandala

-Drawing and coloring mandala activates both left and right side of the brain.
+Drawing and coloring a mandala activates both the left and the right side of the brain.
 This activity induces balance in the brain.

 Some studies have shown that creating a mandala has a similar effect as that of meditation.
 It calms your mind and focuses your attention to the present moment.
 Circular patterns and repetitive shapes of the mandala bring a feeling of balance and have therapeutic effects on the mind.